About This Haggadah Supplement

-Hagit has now moved into a public housing unit in Be’er Sheva and is much better placed to look after the health and nutritional needs of her family.
+As of January 2016, Hagit has moved into a public housing unit in Be’er Sheva and is much better placed to look after the health and nutritional needs of her family.

-Israel's Bedouin Citizens
+Israel's Bedouin citizens

 These issues are similar, in many ways, to those that certain Australians face.
 Many of the gaps between Indigenous and non-Indigenous Australians – with regard to high school completion, health outcomes, and life expectancy – are mirrored in Bedouin society.